 He finally admitted that with us (he didn’t mention Scottie) he should have tried harder to find a solution that didn’t involve kicking us out of church.
 So I stood up and gave him a hug and told him that we forgave him (again).
 One of the other elders had also arrived and we gave hugs all around.
 Some tears were shed.
 It was a beautiful moment.

-Or was it?
 Was there true reconciliation?
 Did my wife and daughter go home cleansed and renewed by the Holy Spirit?
-Was the cross at the centre of this encounter?
-You might say that we accomplished a lot just by having the meeting (and that might be true) but to pretend that it was reconciliation is just plain naive.
+Was the cross at the center of this encounter?
+You might say that we accomplished a lot just by having the meeting (and that might be true) but to pretend that it was reconciliation is just plain naïve.
 The relational consequences of that night broke my relationship with the Pastor and, ultimately, the Pastor’s contract with the church was not renewed.
 Was it because of this meeting, this insistence on reconciliation (but done badly without previous spiritual work, without an awareness of the spiritual warfare involved)?
 Probably.
 I’m not sure.
 But I am sure that it didn’t help.
 Why?
 Let’s talk about that….